muratk3n/thirdwave/en/README.md

 democracy, until such time new tech / system does something drastically different, not merely slaps some wizbang appendage on the existing system which is not built for such granular interaction.
-Currentn system should be (mostly is) centered around the representatives.
+Current system should be (mostly is) centered around the representatives.

 ---